Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

 ---

-3) Using the side of the swab, lift the adhesive of the audio tape.
+3) Using only the side of the swab, lift the adhesive off the audio tape.
 Repeat steps 2 and 3) as needed.

 ---
 *Example: old adhesive being lifted from the audio tape*